Communication

 Therefore, you probably want your pages to load as quickly as possible, but ideally under 2.5s each.
 However, if you are unsure how your pages perform regarding load speed, use GTMetrix or Google’s free PageSpeed Insights tool to test them.

-It should be noted that you should never aim for a perfect score.
+It should be noted that you do not need to aim for a perfect score.
 The general rule of thumb should always be to aim for a minimum of 70+ or C+ on any SEO-related score, but never for the highest.
 If you realise that some of your pages are significantly underperforming, make sure you reach out to your developer to fix the issues.

 +2 Use Internal Linking and Schema Markup